willcofer555/Nashville_Travels/README.md

 ## Getting Started

-This application is available for use in your local environment .
-Clone repo, install dev dependencies using npm install, npm start  -> http://localhost:8001/
+For use on your local environment -- Clone repo, install dev dependencies (npm install), npm start  -> http://localhost:8001/

 ## Built With